 - Will the journal’s readers find it interesting and useful?

 The editor might reject the article immediately, but otherwise, it will move to the next stage, and into peer review.

-Step 2: First round of peer review
+Step 2: Peer review

 The editor will find and contact two or three other researchers or academics who are experts in your field.
 They will be asked to read your article and advise the editor whether to publish your paper in that journal.